AuthorizeNet/inperson-sdk-ios/README.md

         [an setDelegate:self];
         [an purchaseWithRequest:request];

-    e) Capture the transaction which is previously authorised
+    • Capture the transaction which is previously authorised

         CreditCardType *creditCardType = [CreditCardType creditCardType];
         creditCardType.cardNumber = @"4111111111111111";